perpetual-protocol/examples/README.md

-This reposition is an example of integrating GraphQL API endpoint of Perpetual Protocol and TradingView lightweight version.
+This repository is an example of integrating GraphQL API endpoint of Perpetual Protocol and TradingView lightweight version.

 # License